FlorianBoegl/Flo/README.md

 - 👋 Hi, I’m @FlorianBoegl
 - I’m interested in math, physics, coding and technical stuff in general
 - I also like to travel and learn from different cultures, so I have traveled to many different countries
-- For example some more exotic countries (from a German perspective) I have traveled to are Australia (not Austria! :P) and Chile
+- For example two of the more exotic countries (from a German perspective) I have traveled to are Australia (not Austria! :P) and Chile
 - I’m currently learning computer science as a student at TH-Rosenheim
 - At the moment I have a lot of fun coding, I try to learn from many resources inside and outside of the university, like for everybody else the most significant constraint is time.
 - I often feel I don't have enough time to learn the amount of knoweledge humanity has amassed, especially in the domain of computer science.